freepius/asVoyage-website/README.md

 * Carto : improve !!!
 * Traduction of new base pages (about, our-trips, etc.)
 * CSS : p => text-align: justify ??
+* "Our trips" page : no wrap for the "» Read more" !

 For production
 --------------